greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/external/g-accessing-ext-files-custom-protocol.html.md

 ---
-title: Using a Custom Protocol
+title: Creating a Custom Protocol
 ---

 A custom protocol allows you to connect Greenplum Database to a data source that cannot be accessed with the `file://`, `gpfdist://`, or `pxf://` protocols.